House Mouse

 Nest Location:

-Corners in cluttered areas, base voids of appliances; Less than 30ft from food source
+Corners in cluttered areas, base voids of appliances; Less than 30 ft from food source

 Home Range: